Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle

 where $\psi$ is some convex log partition function that is twice continuously differentiable and $c(\sigma)$ is a function measuring the noise level.
 Examples of RGLM include matrix sensing with Gaussian noise \cite{candes2011tight}, one-bit matrix sensing (a generalization of one-bit compressed sensing \cite{boufounos20081}), noisy matrix completion \cite{candes2010matrix}, one-bit matrix completion \cite{davenport20141}, individualized rank aggregation from pairwise comparison \cite{lu2015individualized}, and so on. \paragraph{Nonconvex formulation and regularity projection oracle}

-The above problem can be cast as the following rank-constrained nonconvex optimization problem:
+The above problem can be cast as a rank-constrained nonconvex optimization problem as follows:

-Here, $ \loss$ is the negative log-likelihood function, which is convex due to convexity of $\psi$.
+Here, $ \loss$ is the negative log-likelihood function, which is convex due to the convexity of $\psi$.
 Whenever the distribution of $ \{y_i\} $ is non-Gaussian, $ \loss $ is \emph{non-quadratic} in general.
 The \emph{convex} constraint set $\conset\subseteq\real^{\dm_1\times\dm_2}$ is usually a certain norm ball (see Section \ref{section: Application Examples} for examples) playing the role of regularization.
-This additional constraint is crucial for the success of Problem \eqref{opt: mainProblem} in the following two aspects: \begin{itemize}[noitemsep,topsep=0pt,leftmargin = .7cm] \item \emph{Optimization landscape}: the inclusion of the constraint $\conset$ ensures that the landscape of $\loss$ is well-behaved: the restricted strong convexity and restricted smoothness or their relaxed version (RSC/RSM, see Definition \ref{def: relaxedrscrsm}) are satisfied for all feasible $X$ of \eqref{opt: mainProblem}.
+This additional constraint is crucial for the success of Problem \eqref{opt: mainProblem} in the following two aspects: \begin{itemize} \item \emph{Optimization landscape}: Including the constraint $X\in \conset$ leads to a well-behaved landscape of the loss $\loss$: the restricted strong convexity and restricted smoothness conditions (RSC/RSM), or their approximate versions (see Definition \ref{def: relaxedrscrsm}), are satisfied for all the feasible $X$ of \eqref{opt: mainProblem}.
 In contrast, in the absence of the constraint $\conset$, RSC/RSM are no longer satisfied.
-See Section \ref{sec: matrixsensingexponentialfamily} and \ref{sec: matrixCompletionexponentialfamily} for details. \item \emph{Statistical error}: the regularity projection ensures that the local minimizers of \eqref{opt: mainProblem} are nontrivially correlated with the ground truth $\truX$, especially when sample size $n$ is small.
+See Section \ref{sec: matrixsensingexponentialfamily} and \ref{sec: matrixCompletionexponentialfamily} for details. \item \emph{Statistical error}: The regularization constraint ensures that the local minimizers of \eqref{opt: mainProblem} are nontrivially correlated with the ground truth $\truX$, even when the sample size $n$ is small.
 In particular, our theoretical results provide the best known statistical recovery guarantees for many RGLM problems.
-Without this constraint, the solution could be worse than a trivial constant estimator, as shown in Figure \ref{fig:compare} of Example \ref{example: rscfailureoms}. \end{itemize} To leverage the regularization constraint $\conset$ algorithmically, we introducethe regularity projection oracle
+Without this constraint, the solution to \eqref{opt: mainProblem} could be no better than a trivial constant estimator, as shown in Figure \ref{fig:compare} of Example \ref{example: rscfailureoms}. \end{itemize} To leverage the regularization constraint algorithmically, we introduce the regularity projection oracle